k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 Note:

 - It is possible to set an array value in a Custom Logic's parameter.
 The values are populated as a String with the delimiter, which is set in the Custom Logic Broadway flow.
-For example: 1,2,3 or CA,NY.
+For example: 1,2,3 or NY,LA.

 ### Parameters